systemphile/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/create.md

-Steps for creating a new instance of our model
+Create a new instance of our model

 ```
 >>> from bookshelf.models import Book